Angels in Christianity: Second Order

-Dominions or Lordships
+Dominions or lordships

-The Dominions (lat. dominatio, plural dominationes, also translated from the Greek term kyriotētes, pl. of kyriotēs, as "Lordships") are traditionally held to govern the movement of stars, planets, and other celestial objects.
+The dominions (lat. dominatio, plural dominationes, also translated from the Greek term kyriotētes, pl. of kyriotēs, as "Lordships") are traditionally held to govern the movement of stars, planets, and other celestial objects.

 Virtues

-According to The Etymologies of Isidore of Seville, the Virtues are known for their control of the elements.
+According to The Etymologies of Isidore of Seville, the Virtues or Authorities are known for their control of the elements.
 In addition to being the spirits of motion, they also assist in governing elements of nature, such as storms.
 They also assist with miracles, as well as encourage humans to strengthen their faith in God.

-Powers or Authorities
+Powers

-In The Etymologies of Isidore of Seville, the Powers (lat. potestas (f), pl. potestates; Greek: ἐξουσίαι, exousiai) are given their name because they are angels who have power over evil forces, which the angels are able to restrain to keep them from doing harm.
+In The Etymologies of Isidore of Seville, the powers (lat. potestas (f), pl. potestates; Greek: ἐξουσίαι, exousiai) are given their name because they are angels who have power over evil forces, which the angels are able to restrain to keep them from doing harm.
 Powers also oversee the power which human beings—such as kings—have been given in the world.

 Third Order

-Principalities or Rulers
+Principalities or rulers

-According to The Etymologies of Isidore of Seville, the Principalities (principatus), also translated as "Princedoms" and "Rulers", from the Greek archai, pl. of archē (see Greek root in Eph 3:10), are the angels that guide and protect nations, or groups of peoples, and institutions such as the Church.
-The Principalities preside over the bands of angels and charge them with fulfilling the divine ministry.
+According to The Etymologies of Isidore of Seville, the principalities (principatus), also translated as "Princedoms" and "Rulers", from the Greek archai, pl. of archē (see Greek root in Eph 3:10), are the angels that guide and protect nations, or groups of peoples, and institutions such as the Church.
+The principalities preside over the bands of angels and charge them with fulfilling the divine ministry.
 There are some who administer and some who assist.

-An example of a Principality angel with a specific cultus is the Angel of Portugal.
+An example of a principality angel with a specific cultus is the Angel of Portugal.